It was a little hard to believe, but there it was in black and white.

 Perhaps a rebranding also seems too flashy and commercial: retirement disrupted and supercharged, fashionably redefined, renamed, and repackaged with best practices and upgraded qualifications — and, voila, cachet.
 What’s next, an app?
 I feel very fortunate to be here, but retirement’s side effects are stressful enough for me.
 The last thing I need is pressure to meet a new standard.
 And who sets that standard anyway?
 There are many reasons to retire and as many ways to find meaning in it.
 No one else can decide what gets you out of bed in the morning, and one of the wonderful — and sometimes overwhelming — things about retirement is having options.

 Semantics aside, I wonder whether creating a fresh style of retirement to exclude the irksome traditional “gone fishin’” model will eliminate the unwelcome stereotyping?
-Or only redirect it?
+Or only redirect it to those left out?
 Why not be even bolder and expand a new definition for this phase of life rather than narrow it?

 Phew, I suppose that’s why most of us see retirement as complicated.